SorinaHamidifar/ironclad-core/README.md

 A robust foundation for coding experiments and future projects.
 """

-from core import utils, experiments
+from core import utils, and experiments

 def run():